 By working in harmony with Nature, followers of Asatru become co-workers with the gods.
 The gods are thought to live within people.

-Deities worshipped in Asatru include Odin, Thor, Tyr, Frigga and Loki.
+Deities worshiped in Asatru include Odin, Thor, Tyr, Frigga, and Loki.
 One’s ancestors are to be honored, as well.
 A follower of Odin who dies honorably in battle will go to Valhalla.
 Each god and goddess has his or her own hall to which followers go after death.
 Some adherents believe in reincarnation, and some believe that matriarchs go on to become a “disir”—a spiritual guardian angel of the family.
 A core belief is the never-ending circle of creation and destruction, that the universe will always continue to be created and destroyed.

 Despite some similarities with the Genesis account of the creation of Adam and Eve, the religion of Asatru bears no resemblance to Christianity.
 In Asatru, life and death are controlled by a capricious pantheon of gods and goddesses; in Christianity, one sovereign God rules all (Acts 4:24).
-Asatru teaches there is an afterlife, but where you go to depends upon which deity you honor; biblical Christianity teaches that a person goes to heaven if he trusts in Jesus and to hell if he doesn’t (1 John 5:12).
+Asatru teaches there is an afterlife, but where you go depends upon which deity you honor; biblical Christianity teaches that a person goes to heaven if he trusts in Jesus and to hell if he doesn’t (1 John 5:12).
 There is no concept in Asatru of a holy and righteous Creator who gives humans the opportunity to be saved from the consequences of their sin.
 The Bible teaches that God loved the world so much that He gave His one and only Son to die for us (John 3:16).